ABViney/FixedLengthFile-Cleaner/ReadMe.md

 ## FixedFileLength Cleaner
 I told him I'd make him a simple app that he can use to do this automatically.
 The features requested were:
-- Select a file to clean
+- Select a file or zip archive to clean
     - Drag and drop preferred
 - Output the fixed file into the same directory.
     - He suggested it could be the same file name with "\_cleaned" suffixed.